pallets-eco/flask-admin/doc/model_guidelines.rst

 Adding new model backend
 ========================

-If you want to implement new database backend to use with model views, follow steps from this guideline.
+If you want to implement new database backend to use with model views, follow steps found in this guideline.

 There are few assumptions about models:

     1. Model has "primary key" - value which uniquely identifies one model in a data store.
-There's no restriction on the data type.
+There's no restriction on the data type or field name.
     2. Model has readable python properties
     3. It is possible to get list of models (optionally - sorted, filtered, etc) from data store